solid-contrib/solid-node-client/README.md

 const client = new SolidNodeClient();
 client.createServerlessPod('file:///home/jeff/myPod/');
 ```
 The code above will create a profile, preferences and other key Pod resources in the named folder.
 Your profile will be located at '/home/jeff/myPod/profile/card' and your preferences file will be located at '/home/jeff/myPod/settings/prefs.ttl'.
-You can now use a file:// URL to refer to your local webId: <file:///home/jeff/myPod/profile/card#me>.
-As with a server-based Pod, this webId is the starting point for any app that wants to follow its nose through your local file system.
+You can now use a file:// URL to refer to your local WebID: <file:///home/jeff/myPod/profile/card#me>.
+As with a server-based Pod, this WebID is the starting point for any app that wants to follow its nose through your local file system.

 ## <a name="frontends">Using Solid-Node-Client with other Libraries</a>